In this lesson we’re going to learn how to create a file.

 This is fine, we can name types the same name as long as they have different module paths.

-In this case, the return type will behave like the type std::result::Result<File, std::io::Error>
+In this case, the return type will behave like the type std::result::Result<File, std::io::Error>.

 This type tells us what a successful value will be as well as an unsuccessful value.

-is an ordinary enum.
-When you have a variable that is a Result
+A Result is an ordinary enum.
+When you have a variable that is a Result it means that you either have a value wrapped in the Ok variant or the Err variant.

-In our case we’ll either have an Ok
+In our case we’ll either have an Ok with a File in it, or an Err with a std::io::Error in it.

 Handling Results

-but right now, we mostly don’t care about the error and we want the File
+There are a bunch of ways to handle a Result but right now, we mostly don’t care about the error and we want the File inside of the Result, if it exists.

-The most straightforward way to do this is to use unwrap
+The most straightforward way to do this is to use unwrap.

-will crash our program.
+If the value returned from create is an Err, then unwrap will crash our program.
 This is fine for our small CLI application since if we can’t create a file then our file scaffolding CLI can’t actually proceed successfully.

-will “unwrap” the result container and give us the value.
+If the value returned from create is an Ok, then unwrap will “unwrap” the result container and give us the value.

 let file = File::create(filename).unwrap();

-that just got created, or our program will have crashed.
+This means our file variable will either have the File that just got created, or our program will have crashed.

 When we run the program now, we’ll see an empty file created at the location we specified.